IntersysAG/HTML-Presentation-Framework/README.md

 Yeah, the slides!

 Create and rename as many files as you want, but include each in the main file `_slides.html`.
 Set the order from up to down.

-## Known issues
-The grunt watch event cannot listen to new files.

-If you have created new files (for example a new slide in the folder `~/HTML-Presentation-Framework/src/slides`) restart the grunt workflow in your terminal.